 Age Limits?
 No. You or your parents determine if you're old enough.

 Finisher medals for all events.
 Gender specific T-shirts for all events.
-Age Group Awards 3 deep in 5-year age groups.
+Age Group Awards for all age groups and places.

 YES, this is a Boston qualifying course.

 Time Limits?
 Keep moving and act like you're trying to finish in a reasonable time.
 We won't have any problems.
 Stop for a picnic and we'll probably go home without you.

 THERE ARE NO REFUNDS.
 You can defer your entry to next year, or transfer to another person.
 Go look up your entry and click on the "MORE DETAILS" link.
 Then select Defer or Transfer to another runner.

 Anyone signing up for the event after 8/25/2020 shirts will be available on race day after the event.
 If you don't get one at the event, we will get you one!